Queensland State Government Waste Disposal Levy

 The Queensland State Government introduced a Waste Disposal Levy (Waste Levy) on 1 July 2019.

 The Waste Levy underpins the Waste Management and Resource Recovery Strategy developed by the Queensland Government.
-The strategy minimises waste being sent to landfills and diverts recoverable items for recycling.
+The strategy seeks to minimise waste being sent to landfills and encourage increased recycling.

 |Regulated waste: Category 1